jac307/MediaArtTutorials/ART1TI3/Video-Comp-Mund-01.md

 <h3 style="color: darkred;">[40–60 min] Photograph (Individual and Group Work)</h3>

-‼️ Before taking photos, make sure you follow these instructions to [setup your Smartphone Camera for Photo and Video](Setup.md).
+‼️ Before taking photos, make sure you follow these instructions to [setup your Smartphone Camera for Photo](Setup.md).

 Take **40–60 photographs** using **only** the following techniques:
 - Medium Close-Up